Call Now:

 Step 1:

-First, turn off the shutoff valve to stop water flow into the toilet.
+First, turn off the shutoff valve to stop water from flowing into the toilet.
 The water valve is usually fixed in the base directly below or behind the toilet.
-You have to turn its handle clockwise for this purpose.
+To do this, turn its handle clockwise.

 Step 2: